Garlic Seed Size: How To Grow Garlic: Basaltic Farms

 Harvesting Garlic Best Practices

-To Get The Best Results: You should end up with 4 to 5 papers around the bulb when you harvest.
+To Get The Best Results: You should end up with at least 5 papers around the bulb when you harvest.
 If you are harvesting by hand, use the least amount of force to get the bulb out.
-If you pull it too hard, you can lose several layers of paper.
+If you pull it too hard, you can lose several layers of paper or rip the neck off of the bulb.
 This results in shorter storage times.
 Do not be overly concerned if the garlic has dirt on it.

-If you see the top, the garlic starts to split open at the top; you have waited too long.
-No worries if it is just a little bit and 1/8 of an inch.
-But do not delay any longer and get that garlic out of the ground.
+If the garlic starts to split open at the top; you have waited too long.
+Not all garlic will mature at the exact same time so dont worry to much but do not delay any longer and get that garlic out of the ground.
 The seeds/cloves are still usable.

-But if you have been watering or received rain or forgot to stop, mold can quickly become an unwanted issue if your garlic starts to split open.
+If you have been watering or received rain or forgot to stop, mold can quickly become an unwanted issue if your garlic starts to split open or if your garlic has died back back entirely.
 Timing is everything when it comes to harvesting healthy long storing garlic bulbs.

 Signs that garlic is ready to harvest: